 America's journey has found them exploring a wide variety of musical terrain.
 Their best-known tunes, which also include "I Need You," "Ventura Highway," "Don't Cross The River," "Tin Man," "Lonely People" and "Sister Golden Hair" were cornerstones of 1970's Top 40 and FM rock radio.
 Yet beyond their impressive catalog of hits, listeners would discover there was always much more to America than surface perceptions.
 The combination of Gerry Beckley's melodic pop rock and Dewey Bunnell's use of folk-jazz elements, slinky Latin-leaning rhythms and impressionistic lyric imagery contrasted well with Dan Peek's more traditional country-rock leanings and highly personal lyrics.

 From their formative years, America has been a band capable of transcending borders with its uplifting music and positive message.
 Embracing a rainbow of divergent cultures, America's audiences continue to grow, comprising a loyal legion of first, second and third generation fans, all bearing testament to the group's enduring appeal.
 "I think that the ingredients of the America sound are the basic fundamentals that translate internationally," explains Beckley.
 "The Italians are huge fans of dance music, but they also love a ballad--they're romantic at heart.
 It's the same in the Far East.
 A lot of times in these countries, we see people singing along, and they don't really know what the words mean.
 Music is truly the international language."

-The Washington Pavilion considers parents/guardians to be the best decision-makers on what is appropriate for their children and families.
+The show organizer considers parents/guardians to be the best decision-makers on what is appropriate for their children and families.